janhavipatil23/janhavipatil23/README.md

 🧐 About:

- I’m currently looking for a full time opportunity as a Software Engineer
+ I’m currently looking for a full time / co-op opportunity as a Software Engineer or Machine Learnibg Engineer

 🥅 2022 Goals: Learn and Practice!!